VienDinhCom/next-shopify-storefront/README.md

 * Configuring [Eslint](https://eslint.org/) & [Prettier](https://prettier.io/) to lint and format the source code.
 * Deploying NodeJS applications on [Heroku](https://heroku.com/).

+## Demo
+You can visit here to see the demo: [https://next-shopify-storefront.herokuapp.com/](https://next-shopify-storefront.herokuapp.com/)

 ## Usage

 Install dependencies